codership/galera/Docs_tommi/python3/source/configurationtips.rst

 .. note:: WAN links can have exceptionally high latencies.
 Take
-          Round-Trip Time (RTT) measurements (ping RTT is a fair estimate) from between your cluster nodes and make sure that all temporal Galera settings (periods and timeouts, such as ``evs.join_retrans_period``) exceed the highest RTT in your cluster.
+          Round-Trip Time (RTT) measurements (ping RTT is a fair estimate) from between your cluster nodes and make sure that all temporal *Galera Cluster*
+          settings (periods and timeouts, such
+          as ``evs.join_retrans_period``) exceed the highest RTT in your cluster.